mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

     finally:
         self._connection.close()
 ```

-Of note here is that when we read messages as quickly as we can from the queue, when the queue is empty we call `time.sleep` allowing for a context-switch to occur if needed.
+Of note here is that we read messages as quickly as we can from the queue, when the queue is empty we call `time.sleep` allowing for a context-switch to occur if needed.

 We only acknowledge the message by calling `basic_ack` once we have successfully emitted the message or failed to deserialize the message.
-In the event that the pipeline shuts down after we have received a message but prior to us being able to call `on_next` .
+In the event that the pipeline shuts down after we have received a message but prior to us being able to call `on_next`.
 What this means is that we are avoiding the potential of a lost message at the risk of a potentially duplicate message in the event that pipeline is shut down after we have called `on_next` but prior to calling `basic_ack`.

 ##### Putting it all together
 ```python